Jam Master Jay: Career

 He first started playing at parks and later played at bars.
 He also began throwing small parties around the area.
 Once he got a pair of Technics 1200s, he improved rapidly, since he was able to practice at night with headphones on when he was supposed to be sleeping.

 Mizell became a DJ because he "just wanted to be a part of the band".
 Prior to joining Run-D.M.C., he played bass and drums in several garage bands.
 In 1982, he joined Joseph "Run" Simmons and Darryl "D.M.C."
-McDaniels just after they graduated from high school and agreed to DJ for them because he wanted to be part of the band.
+McDaniels just after they graduated from high school and agreed to DJ for them.
 On Run-D.M.C's album Raising Hell, Mizell played keyboards, bass, and live drums in addition to his turntable work.
 Mizell remained in his childhood neighborhood in Hollis, Queens his entire life.

+Despite not being considered to the general public as prominent to Run-DMC as Simmons and McDaniels were, with his public role being Run DMC's DJ and less notable musician, Mizell's role with the rap trio would in fact become more prominent behind the scenes.
+Mizell was in fact very vital to Run-DMC, as he would give the group their street credential image and would even be considered the Run-DMC member who was most responsible for expanding the worldwide audience of the hip hop genre, as he developed the sound of most Run-DMC songs.
+In 2012, The Guardian described Mizell as having "created almost every sound that Run and DMC would rap over."

-In 1989, Mizell established Jam Master Jay Records.
+In 1989, Mizell established JMJ Records.
 The label is most known for signing 50 Cent and Onyx.
 Jam Master Jay Records folded after Jason Mizell was murdered on October 30, 2002.

 Mizell's legacy includes the Scratch DJ Academy in Manhattan.
 Founded in 2002, the year of his death, the academy was created to "provide unparalleled education and access to the art form of the DJ and producer."